On the Waring Problem for Matrices over Finite Fields: Introduction

-In this paper, we prove in Theorem \ref{thm:3-sum-decomposition} a version of Larsen's conjecture: if $q^n>(k-1)^4$ then every $n\times n$ matrix over a finite field $\F_q\neq \F_2$ is a sum of three $k$-th powers.
-For the case of matrices over $\F_2$ we also have a similar result for odd exponents.
-The second main result is Theorem \ref{thm:main-proved}, where it is proved that if $n\geq 7$ and $k<q$ is a positive integer then every $n\times n$ matrix over $\F_q$ is a sum of two $k$-th powers.
+We will prove in Theorem \ref{thm:nonscalar} that if $q\neq 2$ and we have the inequality then every non-scalar matrix is a sum of two $k$-th powers ($\omega(n)$ represents the number of prime divisors of $n$).
+In particular, we obtain in Corollary \ref{cor:main} a weak version of Larsen's conjecture: if $q^n>(k-1)^4$ then every $n\times n$ matrix over a finite field $\F_q\neq \F_2$ is a sum of two $k$-th powers.
+The case of matrices over $\F_2$ was investigated in \cite{KVZ23}.
+For instance, it is proved in \cite[Theorem 5.1]{KVZ23} that for $k$ odd, all matrices over $\F_2$ are sums of two $k$-th powers.